Cardio IQ ® Test Panel

 Cardio IQ ® Particle Size Testing - More Information

-The Cardio IQ ® test panel also assesses lipoprotein fractionation ion mobility - a fancy way of saying that it takes a close look at the LDL and HDL sizes and the LDL particle number.
-In traditional lipid panels, the LDL number is typically calculated using the measured cholesterol and triglyceride levels and a formula called the Friedewald equation.
+One unique feature of the Cardio IQ ® blood test panel is that it assesses lipoprotein fractionation ion mobility.
+Said another way, the Cardio IQ ® blood test provides an assessment of the LDL and HDL particle sizes and the LDL particle number.
+In traditional lipid panels, the LDL number is calculated using the measured cholesterol and triglyceride levels.
 However, in certain people, there are a number of inaccuracies with doing so which makes direct LDL particle assessment (as is done in this Cardio IQ ® particle test panel) more accurate.

 - A doctor's lab order